rowpep/LELA60332_NER/README.md

 USes a T5 sequence to sequence model.
 Inputs areprefixed with "ner" for task specification.
 Outputs are decoded sequences of tags.
 Evaluates with macroF1 scores and labelled and unlabelled span accuray.
 Also works with 3 or7 labels.

-#Running the notebooks
+Running the notebooks

 Each notebook is self contained.
 The data will download automatically.
 Seq2Seq model will run for 3 epochs and Encoder will run for 30 epochs.
 The model is then evaluated on validation and test sets.
 Access to a GPU is preferred otherwise device type will need to be changed to cpu.

+Reproducibility

-Random seeds are fixed for shuffling.
+Random seeds are fixed to ensure conssitent shuffling.